 Though process groups rely on a foundation of mutual support, process groups are distinct from support groups in that each session is unstructured and without a focus on any particular topic.
 Instead, the primary focus is on attending to and reflecting upon the interactions and relationships between group members.

-Group 1: every other Monday, 6:00-7:30 PM (active group, recruiting new members) Group 2: every other Thursday, 6:00-7:30 PM (active group, full) |
+Group 1: every other Monday, 6:00-7:30 PM (active group, full) Group 2: every other Thursday, 6:00-7:30 PM (active group, recruiting) |